 - 250ml double cream

-- 300g mature cheddar cheese, grated
+- 300g mature Cheddar cheese, grated

 To Serve:

-- 6 baked potatoes
+- 6 jacket potatoes

 - Extra butter, to serve